 Design: Lotte Lara Schröder

 Info: Spring 2023 | Valiz with support from Prins Bernhard Cultuurfonds | pb | c.
 24 x 17 cm (h x w) | 272 pp. | English | ISBN 978-94-93246-16-4

 Ernst van Alphen (b.
 1958) is a cultural analyst and a professor emeritus of Literary Studies at the Leiden University Centre for the Arts in Society.
 His publications include Shame! and Masculinity (Valiz, 2020); Failed Images (Valiz, 2018); Staging the Archive (Reaktion Books, 2014).

-Productive Archiving discusses a variety of problems archival organizations.
-It mainly focuses on the following three issues with archival organizations that are usually overlooked: first, the question of inclusion in or exclusion from the archive; second, the loss of individuality and specificity in the archive, the danger of homogenization; and third, that archiving may become a form of pigeonholing, boxing specific identities into a confined space.
+Productive Archiving discusses a variety of problems of archival organizations.
+It mainly focuses on the following three issues that are usually overlooked: first, the question of inclusion in or exclusion from the archive; second, the loss of individuality in the archive, the danger of homogenization; and third, that archiving may become a form of pigeonholing, boxing specific identities into a confined space.